All right, here's the latest flash from the from Reuters over Judge Vinson.

 Viewership of Al Jazeera is going up in the United States because it's real news.

-You may not agree with it, but you feel like you're getting real news around the clock instead of a million commercials and you know arguments between talking heads and the kind of stuff that we do on our news, which you know is not particularly informative to us, let alone foreigners.
+You may not agree with it, but you feel like you're getting real news around the clock instead of a million commercials and, you know, arguments between talking heads and the kind of stuff that we do on our news, which, you know, is not particularly informative to us, let alone foreigners.

-Right on mama.
+Oh, yeah, right on mama.

 Al Jazeera is real news.

-Walter Cronke turning over in his grave.
+Walter Cronkite turning over in his grave.

 He is dead.

-He did die.
+He did died.

 He's turning over in his grave.